felipe-dossantos-dev/mlnd-capstone-tradeshift/README.md

 ## Running on docker

-Running on docker with jupiter scipy notebook version
+Running on docker with the image jupiter scipy notebook version
 ``` bash
 docker-compose up
 ```

+## Dataset

+Download the dataset on https://www.kaggle.com/c/tradeshift-text-classification/data and put the data on data/raw folder inside the project folder.

 ## TODO